Factors That Do Not Increase Breast Cancer Risk

 Our Breast Cancer Risk Factors Table compares these and other factors by level of risk and strength of evidence.

-The factors below are listed alphabetically.
+The topics below are listed alphabetically.
+Click on a topic to learn more.

 Where do the data come from?